-- (i) the amount of remuneration is determined on the basis of the relevant executive Director's experience, responsibility, workload and the time devoted to the Group; - (ii) non-cash benefits may be provided to the executive Directors under their remuneration package; - (iii) the executive Directors may be granted, at the discretion of the Board, options pursuant to the share option of the Company, as part of their remuneration package; - (iv) annual director's fees are as follows:
+- (i) the amount of remuneration is determined on the basis of the relevant executive Director's experience, responsibility, workload and the time devoted to the Group; - (ii) non-cash benefits may be provided to the executive Directors under their remuneration package; - (iii) the executive Directors may be granted, at the discretion of the board of Directors, options pursuant to the share option scheme of the Company, as part of their remuneration package; and

+(iv) annual director's fees are as follows:

-Chairman of the Audit Committee : HK\$300,000 per annum for the year ended 31 December 2019 and HK\$300,000 per annum for the year ending 31 December 2020.
-All other Directors : HK\$250,000 per annum for the year ended 31 December 2019 and HK\$250,000 per annum for the year ending 31 December 2020.
+Chairman of the Audit Committee : HK\$300,000 per annum for the year ended 31 December 2020 and

+HK\$300,000 per annum for the year ending 31 December 2021.

+All other directors : HK\$250,000 per annum for the year ended 31 December 2020 and

+HK\$250,000 per annum for the year ending 31 December 2021.

-During the year ended 31 December 2019, two Directors waived the director's fees of aggregate amount of HK\$500,000 to be received by them from the Company.
-Details of the remuneration of the Directors are set out in note 40 to the consolidated financial statements in this annual report.
+During the year ended 31 December 2020, two directors waived the director's fees of aggregate amount of HK\$500,000 to be received by them from the Company.
+Details of the remuneration of the Directors are set out in note 9 to the consolidated financial statements in this annual report.